Proletariat: Marxist theory

 The contention with feudalism began once the merchants and guild artisans grew in numbers and power.
 Once they organized themselves, they began opposing the fees imposed on them by the nobles and clergy.
 This development led to new ideas and eventually established the Bourgeoisie class which Marx opposes.
 Commerce began to change the form of production and markets began to shift in order to support larger production and profits.
 This change led to a series of revolutions by the bourgeois which resulted in capitalism.
 Marx argues that this same model can and should be applied to the fight for the proletariat.
 Forming unions similar to how the merchants and artisans did will establish enough power to enact change.
-Ultimately, Marx’s theory of the proletarians struggle would eventually lead to the fall of capitalism and the emergence of a new mode of production, socialism.
+Ultimately, Marx's theory of the proletarian's struggle would eventually lead to the fall of capitalism and the emergence of a new mode of production, socialism.

 Marx argued that the proletariat would inevitably displace the capitalist system with the dictatorship of the proletariat, abolishing the social relationships underpinning the class system and then developing into a communist society in which "the free development of each is the condition for the free development of all".

-During the Chinese revolution, the concept of the proletariat emphasized having a proletarian class consciousness, rather than having proletarian social attributes (such as being an industrial worker).
-In this way of defining the proletariat, a proletarian class consciousness could be developed through a subjective standpoint with political education supplied by the Communist Party.
-This conception of the proletariat allowed for a Marxist theoretical framing under which the Chinese revolution could address the relative weakness of industrial working classes in China.
+During the Chinese Communist Revolution, the concept of the proletariat emphasized having a proletarian class consciousness, rather than having proletarian social attributes (such as being an industrial worker).
+In this way of defining the proletariat, a proletarian class consciousness could be developed through a subjective standpoint with political education supplied by the Chinese Communist Party.
+This conception of the proletariat allowed for a Marxist theoretical framing under which the revolution could address the relative weakness of industrial working classes in China.
 Exactly what constituted a proper proletarian class consciousness was subject to intellectual and political debate.

 Proletarian culture

 Marx argued that each social class had its characteristic culture and politics.
 The socialist states stemming from the Russian Revolution championed and created the official version of proletarian culture.

-This was quite different from the working-class culture of capitalist countries, which tend to experience "prole drift" (proletarian drift), in which everything inexorably becomes commonplace and commodified by means of mass production, mass selling, mass communication and mass education.
-Examples include best-seller lists, films, and music made to appeal to the masses, and shopping malls.
+Some have argued that this assessment has become outdated with the advent of mass education, mass communication and globalization.
+According to this argument, the working-class culture of capitalist countries tend to experience "prole drift" (proletarian drift), in which everything inexorably becomes commonplace and commodified.
+Examples include best-seller lists, films, music made to appeal to the masses, and shopping malls.